CodeforSouth/lobbster/README.md

 3. Create a dev-keys.js file in the config directory.
 It should be just like prod-keys.js, but with your values in place of the process.env ones.
 You will need:
    * A URI for accessing a development-specific MongoDB instance.
    * A secret for express-session to use.
+   * A publishable key from Stripe.
+   * A secret key from Stripe.
 4. Launch the project locally by calling the dev script from the root project directory.
 5. Grant *administrator* status to your first administrator account by manually setting an account's MongoDB *isAdmin* field to *true*.
 Administrator accounts can grant administrator status to other accounts via *User Account Management*.
 ```